Eliminator Vs Spectracide Weed & Grass Killer

 The active ingredient in Spectracide is Diquat Dibromide, Fluazifop-p-butyl, Dicamba, And Dimethylamine Salt.
 Diquat Dibromide is a herbicide that works by causing plants to lose water.
 Fluazifop-p-butyl is an herbicide that works by inhibiting the growth of new leaves and stems.

 Dicamba is an herbicide that works by preventing the synthesis of certain plant hormones.
-Dimethylamine salt is a surfactant, which means it helps the other ingredients to spread evenly and stick to the leaves of weeds.
+Dimethylamine salt is a surfactant, which helps the other ingredients spread evenly and stick to the leaves of weeds.

 What it Kill